-- 1. Clothing that disrupts learning is not appropriate for students to wear to school.
-Students will be asked to change their clothes if such clothing is worn. - Examples of clothing that disrupts learning include: - Apparel that exposes a bare midriff; - Apparel that allows undergarments to show (i.e. boxers under low-slung jeans, bra straps under revealing tops); - Any clothing that is too tight. - Short shorts or short skirts or skirts with provocative slits; and/or - Necklines that is provocative. - 2.
+1. Clothing that disrupts learning is not appropriate for students to wear to school.
+Students will be asked to change their clothes if such clothing is worn.

+Examples of clothing that disrupts learning include:

+- Apparel that allows a bare midriff; - Apparel that allows underwear to show (i.e. boxers under low-slung jeans, bra straps under skimpy tops); - Clothing that is too tight such as tube tops; - Extremely short shorts or short skirts or skirts with provocative slits; and/or - Necklines that is provocative. - 2.
 Provocative clothing is also inappropriate. - 3.
 Parents will be encouraged to monitor student dress to support a learning environment. - 4.
 Apparel items posing a threat to the safety of the school community members are not to be worn in schools (i.e. chains, studded accessories). - 5.
-Clothing and accessories that advertise illegal activities, gangs, or items students cannot legally buy will not be worn in school also any clothing displaying objectionable pictures, double-meaning wording, obscene language, alcohol, drug or tobacco advertising - 6.
-Hats/caps or hoods will not be worn during the school day. - 7.
-Sponsors of extra-curricular activities also will be expected to have students adhere to these guidelines as appropriate.
+Clothing and accessories that advertise illegal activities, gangs, or items students cannot legally buy will not be worn in school. - 6.
+Hats/caps will not be worn during the school day.

+7. Sponsors of extra-curricular activities also will be expected to have students adhere to these guidelines as appropriate.